opavskye/DNA-M/README.txt

 These programs were orignally created for use by Opavsky Lab at the University of Nebraska Medical Center's Eppley Institute for Research in Cancer.
-They are targetted for use with data in the format which is used there, and will require an experienced user to use with other data, even for very similar purposes.
+They are targeted for use with data in the format which is used there, and will require an experienced user to use with other data, even for very similar purposes.